Normanton Down Barrows: Development of the site

 The Normanton Down site reveals the development of an entire Bronze Age cemetery.
 24 barrows are covered by 6 different Scheduled Monument designations, and a total of at least 35 surviving barrows were identified and numbered by L V Grinsell in 1957.
 They appeared gradually throughout the Bronze Age.
 Multiple graves all covered by a single barrow are characteristic of the area.

 The early part of the Bronze Age was marked by Beaker burials, characteristic of the Beaker people.
 The Beaker graves contained various funerary goods and were usually covered by round barrows; however, most of these barrows did not survive, making the graves hard to locate.
-It is assumed that these Beaker burials are located mostly to the west, in areas marked by older long or oval barrows.
-Also, mounds were later erected over some of the preexisting Beaker graves, enabling early excavators to locate them.
+It is assumed that these Beaker burials are mostly to the west, in areas marked by older long or oval barrows.
+Also, mounds were later erected over some of the pre-existing Beaker graves, enabling early excavators to locate them.

 Later, the layout of the cemetery changed dramatically.
 The Normanton "linear" cemetery emerged along the main ridge, with three foci marking the landscape in a relatively straight line.
 Even though it is very likely that each focus was previously a Beaker grave, there is a clear tendency towards building sizeable mounds.
 Grave clustering seems to be present to some extent, especially in one of the Beaker burials and in the Bush Barrow.

 Although most of the barrows were constructed by the end of the Early Bronze Age, a significant change appears in the middle of the Bronze Age.
 Burials involving Deverel-Rimbury urns of middle Bronze Age manufacture are present in clusters of small mounds.
 In the same time period, the burials appear to decline on Normanton Down, possibly shifting west to the vicinity of a remarkable feature known as the Wilsford shaft, which is a 30 m deep shaft, within a mid-Bronze Age Pond barrow.